KIDY: Channel 6 prior to KIDY

 Channel 6 was originally assigned to San Angelo in 1952 but replaced with channel 3 when it was reassigned to Temple.
 It was restored to the city after Abilene Radio and Television, the owner of KRBC-TV in that city, petitioned the Federal Communications Commission (FCC) for its insertion in 1961, when it was one of three applicants seeking channel 3.
 After a conference relating to television channel assignments on the U.S.–Mexico border, it was reinstated in July 1962.

 In 1966, the San Angelo Independent School District (SAISD) petitioned the FCC to have channel 6 reclassified as a reserved channel for educational broadcasting.
 This was vigorously opposed by SRC, Inc., a company majority-owned by Southwest Republic Co. (the owner of KHFI-TV in Austin) that sought to build channel 6 as an ABC affiliate.
 The school district preferred VHF channel 6 to the already reserved UHF channel 21 because of its wider coverage and easier accessibility on older television sets without UHF tuners.
 The commission denied the channel reservation request in September 1966.
 SAISD and SRC both filed for construction permits after the ruling, leading to a comparative hearing to select the winning applicants.
-SRC cited the need for a second station with local programming—KACB-TV merely rebroadcast KRBC-TV.
+SRC cited the need for a second station with local programming—KACB-TV (now KSAN-TV) merely rebroadcast KRBC-TV.

 FCC hearing examiner Basil P. Cooper handed down an initial decision in favor of SRC in December 1968.
-He ruled that SRC's commercial station would offer more and diversified programs and that it would offer stronger diversification of media ownership, given that the SAISD proposal relied on the facilities of San Angelo's full-service local station, KCTV (channel 8).
+He ruled that SRC's commercial station would offer more and diversified programs and that it would offer stronger diversification of media ownership, given that the SAISD proposal relied on the facilities of San Angelo's full-service local station, KCTV (channel 8, now KLST).
 The school district appealed the decision to the FCC's review board, which upheld it in March 1970, citing the school district's "fatally defective" lack of financial qualifications to build channel 6.
 SRC then announced its station could be on the air by the end of 1970, and it was granted the call letters KBUK-TV in September.
 By January 1971, a serious complication had emerged.
 KTXS-TV, the ABC affiliate in Sweetwater, applied for a translator of that station to provide San Angelo with the full ABC lineup.
 SRC opted not to build the proposed station as an independent station without a network affiliation.